 Piskacucho – KM 82

 You will almost immediately encounter the archaeological complexes of Q’ente, Pulpituyoc, Kusichaca, and Patallaqta.
 From this last point, continue the road along the left bank of the river Kusichaca in the area with the same name, where you will see the bridge and find tombs, aqueducts, terraces, paths, and a canyon.
 You will continue until you reach the small village of Wayllabamba and the Inca aqueducts.
-It takes about 4 hours to get the 9 km from this point.
+It takes about 4 hours to get 9 kilometers from this point.
 One will camp there the first night.

 Sayaqmarka is a place full of mystery and charm; the approximate distance to Runkuraqay is 5 Km, which takes 2 hours.
 This complex extends to 3,600 meters above sea level.
-There are an excellent trail and a tunnel through this complex.
+There is an excellent trail and a tunnel through this complex.
 We recommend camping near the ruins of Phuyupatamarca or 3 km further in the visitor center of Wiñay Wayna, where one can buy food and drinks or use hygienic services.
 The ruins of Phuyupatamarca are better preserved than we have seen before.

 Phuyupatamarca